Nutrition: Animal

 Animals are heterotrophs that consume other organisms to obtain nutrients.
 Herbivores are animals that eat plants, carnivores are animals that eat other animals, and omnivores are animals that eat both plants and other animals.
 Many herbivores rely on bacterial fermentation to create digestible nutrients from indigestible plant cellulose, while obligate carnivores must eat animal meats to obtain certain vitamins or nutrients their bodies cannot otherwise synthesize.
 Animals generally have a higher requirement of energy in comparison to plants.
 The macronutrients essential to animal life are carbohydrates, amino acids, and fatty acids.

 All macronutrients except water are required by the body for energy, however, this is not their sole physiological function.
 The energy provided by macronutrients in food is measured in kilocalories, usually called Calories, where 1 Calorie is the amount of energy required to raise 1 kilogram of water by 1 degree Celsius.

 Carbohydrates are molecules that store significant amounts of energy.
 Animals digest and metabolize carbohydrates to obtain this energy.
 Carbohydrates are typically synthesized by plants during metabolism, and animals have to obtain most carbohydrates from nature, as they have only a limited ability to generate them.
 They include sugars, oligosaccharides, and polysaccharides.
 Glucose is the simplest form of carbohydrate.
 Carbohydrates are broken down to produce glucose and short-chain fatty acids, and they are the most abundant nutrients for herbivorous land animals.
+Carbohydrates contain 4 calories per gram.

 Lipids provide animals with fats and oils.
 They are not soluble in water, and they can store energy for an extended period of time.
 They can be obtained from many different plant and animal sources.
 Most dietary lipids are triglycerides, composed of glycerol and fatty acids.
 Phospholipids and sterols are found in smaller amounts.
 An animal's body will reduce the amount of fatty acids it produces as dietary fat intake increases, while it increases the amount of fatty acids it produces as carbohydrate intake increases.
+Fats contain 9 calories per gram.

 Protein consumed by animals is broken down to amino acids, which would be later used to synthesize new proteins.
 Protein is used to form cellular structures, fluids, and enzymes (biological catalysts).
 Enzymes are essential to most metabolic processes, as well as DNA replication, repair, and transcription.
+Protein contains 4 calories per gram.

 Much of animal behavior is governed by nutrition.
 Migration patterns and seasonal breeding take place in conjunction with food availability, and courtship displays are used to display an animal's health.
 Animals develop positive and negative associations with foods that affect their health, and they can instinctively avoid foods that have caused toxic injury or nutritional imbalances through a conditioned food aversion.
 Some animals, such as rats, do not seek out new types of foods unless they have a nutrient deficiency.